The Important Value of Finding Quietude, a Time to Reflect and Renew

 There were times when I wandered off the path, but I was always brought back.
 Every detour taught me something I needed to learn.
 This pilgrimage of discovering who I am in the light of God—that intimate, unfolding relationship—has been worth the pain and the challenges that have shaped me.

-Reach out to me via email or click the link below for a complimentary consultation.
+👉 Reach out to me via email or click here for a complimentary 20-minute consultation.

 Healing begins when safety is restored.